DAVID AMICO – Department Chair

 Michael Brewster is a visual artist who works with sound’s spatial effects to promote sculptural sensations of space.
 He has been making sound art since 1970.
 His two main series, the Sonic Drawings and the Acoustic Sculptures, both use sound in space to generate expanded experiences of drawing and sculpture ideas…

 David Pagel is an art critic who writes regularly for the Los Angeles Times.
 Since 1988, he has published reviews, features and essays in Artforum, Art in America, Flash Art, frieze, and Art issues, where he was reviews editor from 1998-2001.
 He is also an adjunct curator…

-Los Angeles-based artist Rachel Lachowicz, was born in San Francisco, CA in 1964.
-She received a BA from California Institute of the Arts.
-Her professional history covers 20 years of conceptual art making, including work found in the collections of the Denver Art Museum, the Israel Museum in Jerusalem…
+Rachel Lachowicz, was born in San Francisco, CA in 1964 and earned her degree from California Institute of the Arts.
+Her professional history covers over 25 years of conceptual art making and her work is found in in the permanent collections of the Whitney, LACMA, MOCA, Museum of Fine Arts, Boston…

 ANNE BRAY- Adjunct Professor

 Anne Bray has been working at the intersection of public space and media art as a hybrid artist and director of the nonprofit media arts organization, Freewaves.
 The creativity of one and the social outreach of the other have continuously fed each other.
 Engagement with edgy, demanding, enlightening art by a broad public is Bray’s mission….

 Katie Grinnan’s most recent work reflects the search for structure and form within complex systems such as the brain and the universe that resist resolution and are largely speculative.
 It is the alchemical, yet paradoxical relationship between actual experience and our interpretations….